 Nobody tells you that the best part of It is the cursing.
 That’s an odd takeaway from a Stephen King adaptation that features a spectacular haunted-house sequence and what’s surely one of cinema’s five scariest scenes set in a flooded basement, but take it from me, someone who was traumatized by seeing all of five seconds of Tim Curry’s Pennywise on Entertainment Tonight in 1990: The gutter mouths of the Losers’ Club are essential to the new It’s success.
 The swearing is amusing, but it’s also a savvy piece of world-building, the characters tentatively testing the waters of maturity (looming adulthood being It’s most frightening form) while also reflecting the way real kids talk when adults aren’t paying attention.

-That last part is anecdotal: Slowly demolishing my own vocabulary with a sledgehammer made of “fuck” and “shit” was as much rebellion I could stomach during my youth, so the parts of It that acknowledge teenage filthiness really resonated with me.
+That last part is anecdotal: Slowly demolishing my own vocabulary with a sledgehammer made of “fuck” and “shit” was as much rebellion as I could stomach during my youth, so the parts of It that acknowledge teenage filthiness really resonated with me.
 And I felt that resonance all over again while slamming through American Vandal and Big Mouth, a pair of complementary, NSFW Netflix comedies advancing the profane in particularly graphic fashion—by scrawling a bunch of dicks all over the experiences of their adolescent characters, and making it mean something.

 American television has a proud tradition of humor that skirts private-part taboo—just look at two of the most infamous moments from Johnny Carson’s Tonight Show tenure—but looser broadcast standards and a wider variety of TV platforms have ushered in a golden age of dick jokes.
 “Taking something that’s primitive and lame and turning it into a beautiful piece of art will always be captivating,” Mark Titus writes in The Ringer, ahead of a laundry list of great moments in recent dick-joke history that includes The Office’s long and gratifying relationship with “That’s what she said,” the penis cake on Curb Your Enthusiasm, and Silicon Valley’s “optimal tip-to-tip efficiency.”
 Titus’ piece inducts American Vandal into that giggling fraternity, and while I was all too ready to dismiss the true-crime parody a few weeks back, I have to agree with him: You’d never guess how funny and how compelling 27 spray-painted phalluses can be until you’ve seen them referenced—either verbally or visually—upwards of 1,000 times in eight episodes of American Vandal.